 provided in its manual page.
 (The program

-apt-get can get used a
+apt-get can be used as

-frontend for dpkg-source.)
+a frontend for dpkg-source.)

 Installation of software by the package system uses "dependencies"